David Wiese

-David Wiese (born 18 May 1985) is a South African-born Namibian cricketer who currently plays for Namibia in international cricket.
+David Wiese (born 18 May 1985) is a South African-born former Namibian cricketer who has played for Namibia in international cricket.
 Wiese became eligible to play international cricket for Namibia due to his father having been born in Namibia.
 Wiese played international cricket for South Africa from 2013 to 2016, before making his international debut for Namibia in October 2021.

 Previously, Wiese ended his South Africa career in 2017 to play in county cricket.
 He has also made 67 first-class appearances since his debut in October 2005.
-He currently plays for Lahore Qalandars in PSL.
-His form since his breakthrough into first-class cricket saw him selected to play for South Africa in the 2009 Hong Kong Cricket Sixes, where he finished the leading wicket-taker, and for the South Africa Invitation XI in two matches against England.
-He is known for his explosive low order batting and ability to deliver slow balls.
+He currently plays for Lahore Qalandars in Pakistan Super League.
+His form since his breakthrough into first-class cricket saw him selected to play for South Africa in the 2009 Hong Kong Cricket Sixes, where he was the leading wicket-taker, and for the South Africa Invitation XI in two matches against England.
+He is known for his explosive low-order batting and an ability to deliver slow balls.

 Early life

 Wiese grew up in the eastern Mpumalanga Province.
 He spent his early years at Standerton, a town which is known for farming.
 He attended the high school in the coal mining hub of Witbank.
 He started playing cricket at the age of nine.
+His family originally hails from Namibia as his father was born in Namibia.

 Wiese trained at a cricket institute owned by a South African coach Harry Shapiro.
 Wiese initially became fond of the art of spin bowling at the institute.
 However, he later pursued his interest in bowling pace as he grew older and taller with time.
 Although he was interested in pursuing his career in cricket, he was discouraged by his parents who urged him to focus more on studies.
 He was sent to University of Pretoria where he pursued his degree in internal auditing.
 He also occasionally played cricket for the university's third team during his first year with the University of Pretoria.